 We like to go in March, April and May.
 And why is that you ask?
 We have several reasons listed below:

-- The Drakensberg is still green.
+- The mountains are still green.
 So beautiful when green and lush

-- There is still water in the streams and waterfalls
+- Lots of water in the streams and waterfalls

 - Its not too unbearably cold yet.

 - The chances of thunderstorms and getting wet is a lot less